sesac/ios-mobile-toolkit/README.md

 ## Where's the Code?

 `demo/` contains a demo project that uses the SDK.
+Please see `demo/README.md` file for instructions on how to build the app.

 `sdk/` contains the SDK itself.
+Please see `sdk/README.md` file for instructions on how to build and package the resulting framework.

 ## Dependencies?

 Please install the [iOS Universal Framework](https://github.com/kstenerud/iOS-Universal-Framework.git) before building.
+Follow the instructions in the repository for installing the templates for the "Real Framework."

 ## Where Do I Send Complaints, Praise, etc.?